Hone logo

 Edge Cases to Consider:

-• Target is the smallest or largest element.
+• Target value is smaller than the smallest element in the array.

 Examples